hortonworks/cloudbreak/README.md

 ## Building

 Gradle is used for build and dependency management.
-Gradle wrapper is added to Cloudbreak git repository, therefore building can be done with:
+The Gradle wrapper is added to the Cloudbreak git repository, so building can be done with:
 ```
 ./gradlew clean build
 ```